cosmos/sdk-tutorials/ida-customizations/ida-course/discord-info.md

 Follow these steps to join the Academy Discord:
 1. Join the official Cosmos Discord by clicking [here](https://discord.gg/cosmosnetwork).
 2. Follow the verification process.
 It’s straightforward but if you need guidance, read [this article](https://medium.com/@alicemeowuk/cosmos-developers-discord-access-7c15951cc839)
-3. After joining the Discord, follow the link we sent you in your welcome email and enter your Discord ID.
+3. After joining Discord, follow the link we sent you in your welcome email and enter your Discord ID.
 You will automatically be added to the private Discord area called "Interchain Developer Academy".

 If you have any problems, send us an [email](mailto:academy@interchain.io).

-## Interchain Developer Academy Channels on Discord:
+## Interchain Developer Academy channels on Discord:

-Within the Academy Discord, you'll find the following topic-specific channels:
+Within the Academy Discord, you will find the following topic-specific channels:

 ![IMAGE DESCRIPTION](/course-ida/images/discord-channel.png)

 Please post your question in the channel that fits best.
 This will allow you and the support team to keep track of your question.
 The channels correspond to the main topics covered in the Academy content.
-You will find a description of each channel in Discord.
+You will find a description of each channel on Discord.

 ## How to ask a question

-You can post a message asking your question directly into any channel.
+You can post a message with your question directly into any channel.

 ![IMAGE DESCRIPTION](/course-ida/images/discord-question.png)